Here are some miscellaneous important things to remember before departure:

 - Make sure you have identification on the bag.
 A sticker or some other mark can differentiate your bag from others for easy retrieval.

-- I will have your airline tickets.
-Don’t worry about that.
-But make sure you don’t forget your passport!
+- Make sure you don’t forget your passport!

 - I have some suggestions on making the long flight a bit more comfortable here.

 - Make sure you have your assignment completed before the deadline!
 Failure to complete it will result in a 0.
 Also make sure you’ve started the pre-trip portion of your journal before Sunday!